JacksonKuo/blog/_posts/2025-4-28-oidc-claims.markdown

 Using `sub` as a unique identifer as far as I'm aware is the prevailing wisdom.
 I'm hesitant to leave this guidance until I have a better understanding on when and why `sub` is changing.

 Google `said they were working on a fix`, but there are no further details.
 Perhaps Google is working on making `sub` more consistent.
-Side note there's a lively and healthy discussion about this issue on Hacker News[^8], where someone also pointed out the `hd` field can't be trusted either.
+Side note there's a lively and healthy discussion about this issue on Hacker News[^8], where someone also pointed out the `hd` field can't be trusted either, which is something I'll have to investigate later..

+> **delfinom**:
+> Yea "hd" doesn't work here.
+> Users can make google accounts with corporate domains but without gsuite hosting attached.
+The same concern applies to just @gmail.com addys.

 # References
 [^1]: [https://developers.google.com/identity/openid-connect/openid-connect#an-id-tokens-payload](https://developers.google.com/identity/openid-connect/openid-connect#an-id-tokens-payload)